gilch/hissp/docs/primer.rst

-Because symbols may contain special characters, but the Python identifiers they represent cannot, the reader `munges` symbols with forbidden characters to valid identifier strings by replacing them with special "Quotez" escape sequences, like ``QzFULLxSTOP_``.
+Because symbols may contain special characters, but the Python identifiers they represent cannot, the reader `munge`\ s symbols with forbidden characters to valid identifier strings by replacing them with special "Quotez" escape sequences, like ``QzFULLxSTOP_``.